daisybutler/Colour-Splash-project02/README.md

 - Preventing the #three-steps image on the homepage from being draggable or selectable uses the CSS found on [this Stackoverflow thread](https://stackoverflow.com/questions/12906789/preventing-an-image-from-being-draggable-or-selectable-without-using-js).
 - The tester page uses the Color-Picker library by [Simonwep on Github](https://github.com/Simonwep/pickr).
 - The contact form on the homepage is facilitated by the [EmailJS API](https://www.emailjs.com/).
+- The 'Share' control on the tester page uses the FileSaver.js library by [Eli Grey on Github](https://github.com/eligrey/FileSaver.js).
+- The basic implementation of the FileSaver.js library relied on [this helpful YouTube tutorial](https://www.youtube.com/watch?v=kwfoEb0-DQI) buy was adapted signifcantly for use in this website.